Xinck7/Teaching-Friends/Linux-Lab/README.md

 EZ clap you did it! #You too can read instructions

-## Lab 2 Install linux gui
+## Lab 2 Install/Start linux gui

 1. sign into linux VM
-2. install GUI ()
+2. install GUI () #might be done from vagrant
+3. run the proper init command and open gui
-3. (you can uncomment some stuff to fast track setup after running through the manual steps)
+4. (you can uncomment some stuff to fast track setup after running through the manual steps)

 ## Lab 3 Install STIGViewer